GatewayDuck/AutoSpigot/README.md

 if you are using the VPS you can use a program called `screen` to keep the server open even after u close out of ssh

 you can read more [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-screen-on-an-ubuntu-cloud-server)

+you need java 8 for 1.16.x >

+you need java 16 for 1.17.x >

+you need java 17 for 1.18.x >

+and you need java 18 for 1.19.x >

+you can install all the javas and use a java switcher, but they java verison for the correct verison must be installed / used when creating the server